agnosto/fansly-scraper/config.md

 Chat messages are saved in a json format to be compatible with the player from this amazing archive project: https://archive.ragtag.moe/player

 It allows you to play local videos with the chat to have full context of streams with timestamps of the messages (as close as possible).
+Any empty messages are most likely tips that had no messages associated with it, I may also save those as the amount tipped.

 ### Video File Extensions
 Common options for `vods_file_extension`: